Miele Triflex HX1 vs. Dyson V12 Detect

 The gap between the Triflex HX1 and V12 Detect is narrower on this surface, but the latter has a slight edge since it has more airflow at the max setting.

-It was better in the deep cleaning experiments, picking up (a tad) higher (94.1% vs. 93.9%), but the variance is too minimal to consider either the outright winner.
+It was better in the deep cleaning experiments, picking up (a tad) more (94.1% vs. 93.9%), but the variance is too small to consider it the outright winner.

-Also, the results on surface debris experiments are very close (99.77% vs. 99.45%), with the Triflex HX1 getting higher averages, so it’s a toss-up.
+Also, the results from the surface debris experiments are very close (99.77% vs. 99.45%), with the Triflex HX1 averaging higher, so it’s a toss-up.

 Deep Cleaning

-The deep cleaning results are incredibly close – only a 0.2% variance (94.1% vs. 93.9%), so it shouldn’t be a deciding factor between these products.
+The deep cleaning results are incredibly close—only 0.2% variance (94.1% vs. 93.9%), so it shouldn’t be a deciding factor between these products.

-Consumers should consider other factors like dustbin capacity, features, and ergonomics to determine which option is better.
+Consumers should consider factors such as dustbin capacity, features, and ergonomics to determine which option is best.

 Hair Wrap [on Carpets]